AdamBoley/Project-Beergate/README.md

 The `SESSION_COOKIE_SECURE` setting marks session cookies as secure, so they may only be sent over an HTTPS connection.
 Django specifically recommends adding this setting, so I did so.

 When the `SECURE_SSL_REDIRECT` and `SECURE_HSTS_SECONDS` were added, I was unable to access the localhost development server.
 To resume development, I was forced to build a new workspace, install all dependencies again and reconstruct the env.py file.
 Hence, only the `CSRF_COOKIE_SECURE` and `SECURE_HSTS_SECONDS` settings were retained.

+5/9/22:
+Styling the user_review and search_results pages proved difficult for mobile devices.
+I initially attempted to stack the images above the information about a beer review within each card.
+However, on smaller screen sizes the images became mis-aligned.
+After some thought, I removed the images for screen sizes of less than 576px, the smallest Bootstrap breakpoint.
+This has the added benefit of reducing the sizes of the cards on mobile devices, which makes scrolling through a large number of reviews easier, as such scrolling is typically done using the thumb.

 ## Favicon